dyne/docs/src/dynebolic/docs/bootingonusb.md

 #### Virtual Machine Manager

-On of the most user-friendly ways to run dynebolic in a virutal machine is using [Virtual Machine Manager](https://virt-manager.org/).
-This tool will provide you with a GUI and take care of many complicated parts such as the routing to your physical audio and network tools more or less seemlessly.
-It also sets everything up to have copy+paste working from your physical machine's desktop to dynebolic.
+One of the most user-friendly ways to run dynebolic in a virutal machine on GNU+Linux is by using [Virtual Machine Manager](https://virt-manager.org/).
+This tool will provide you with a GUI and take care of many complicated parts such as the routing of your physical audio and network devices more or less seemlessly.
+It also sets everything up to have copy+paste working from your physical machine's desktop to dynebolic within its virtual machine.

 To install Virtual Machine Manager, follow the [instructions on their website](https://virt-manager.org/)

 Once installed you can run it an add a virtual machine.
-To do this follow these intstructions
+To do this follow these intstructions:

 Hit the "+" button in the upper left corner of the GUI.
 You will be presented with a prompt asking you to choose how you would like to install the operative system.